Santiago-Labs/telophasecli/docs/organizationyml.md

 ## `organization.yml`
 This file represents your AWS Organization.
-Any changes to `Accounts` or `AccountGroups` (representing AWS's `Organization Unit`) will be reflected in your AWS Organization.
+Any changes to `Accounts` or `OrganizationUnits` will be reflected in your AWS Organization.
 You can create new accounts or organization units, move accounts to different organization units, and assign `cdk` or `terraform` stacks at **any** level in the hierarchy.

 ### Structure
 Telophase allows you to structure accounts in any way the cloud provider allows.
 You can nest `Organization Units` within each other.